OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 ##### Python Interface

-When using the OpenBB Platform on a Python Interface, docstrings and type hints are your best friends as it provides plenty of context on how to use the commands.
+When using the OpenBB Platform on a Python Interface, docstrings and type hints are your best friends as they provides plenty of context on how to use the commands.
 Looking at an example on the `ta` menu:

 ```python